 He was strange, this Uchiha nursling.

 "Ah." he replied quietly, before slowly starting to approach her.

 She rose to her feet slowly when he stopped before her, bracing herself, knowing what would surely follow.
 She prayed he was gentle, just a little, she was still so sore and tired from the battle... so exhausted.
 She wasn't sure she had enough energy to meet any of his expectations.
-Her heart thudded against her ribs in expectation.
+If she failed to do so she might be sent away, back to Madara.
+Her heart thudded against her ribs in anticipation.

 But, again, he remained still, staring down at her quietly...contemplatively.

 Somehow, this attention made her feel more exposed than if he had seized her and stripped her of her kimono right then and there... she found herself fidgeting under his scrutiny.

 What was he looking for?
 What did he want?
 His silence and reserve were making her go out of her mind as the seconds passed.
 He was either supposed to take what he wanted or dismiss her, it was simple as that... but he was just staring at her with those unnerving eyes, taking in every ounce of her body and whatever else that he could... it made her want to turn away, to run into a corner and curl up in a ball.
 Would he not stop it?

 Finally, he reached for her, and she drew in a sharp breath in... but he did not pull her in as she thought he would.
 Instead, he simply grasped a loose strand of her hair between his finger and thumb gently, moving it between his callous pads, as if he could dare to do nothing else, all the while keeping his gaze on her.

 Confused, she searched the black depths of his eyes, trying to figure out what he was doing, what he wanted.